SubramanyaKS/WeatherTest/README.md

 4. test the change.
 5. pull the change with message (commit message).

-This demo will be published shortly in youtube
+This demo will be published shortly in youtube.
+Stay tuned .

 if you like the project star the repo.